Theta-Dev/ConstructionWand/README.md

 ![](https://raw.githubusercontent.com/Theta-Dev/ConstructionWand/1.15/images/crafting4.png)

 ## Modes
 **Default mode:** Extends your build on the side facing you.
 Maximum number of blocks depends on wand tier.
 SHIFT+scroll to change the placement mode (Horizontal, Vertical, North/South, East/West, No lock).

 **Angel mode:** Places a block on the opposite side of the block (or row of blocks) you are facing.
 Maximum distance depends on wand tier.
 Right click empty space to place a block in midair (similar to angel blocks, hence the name).
 To do that, you'll need to have the block you want to place in your offhand.
 You can't place a block in midair if you've fallen more than 10 blocks deep (no easy rescue tool from falling into the void).

 You can change the wand mode using the option screen or by SHIFT+Left clicking empty space.

+## Wand cores
+Make your wand even better by putting aditional wand cores into it.

+- New modes:
+    - **Angel core**

+      Places a block on the opposite side of the block (or row of blocks) you are facing.
+Maximum distance depends on wand tier.
+Right click empty space to place a block in midair (similar to angel blocks, hence the name).
+      To do that, you'll need to have the block you want to place in your offhand.
+You can't place a block in midair if you've fallen more than 10 blocks deep (no easy rescue tool from falling into the void).

+    - **Destruction core**

+      Point the wand at some blocks to destroy them.

+- Upgrades
+    - **Conjuration core**

+      If the wand runs out of blocks, it conjures them from thin air.
+Conjured blocks are nearly transparent and are very easy to break.
+Right click them with any block to replace them.
+      You can force the placement of conjured blocks by holding a feather in your offhand.

 ## Options
 SHIFT+Right clicking empty space opens the option screen of your wand.